DIVE4Data/DIVE/README.md

   * Edit the <A Href="https://github.com/DigVulSC/DigVulSC/blob/main/Scripts/config.json">Scripts/config.json</A> file to read from or store in a different directory.
 #### **4. Labeled Data Construction**
 ```
+construct_FinalData(Dataset = ['Dataset1Name','Dataset2Name',...], AccountInfo = FileNames as a list,ContractsInfo=FileNames as a list,Opcodes=FileNames as a list,CodeMetrics=FileNames as a list,Labels=FileNames as a list)
 ```
+* **Note:**
+   * To get all files, pass ['All'] for the FileNames.
+   * To get specific files, pass ['File1Name','FileName2',...] for the FileNames.
+   * The function's output is saved in the directory <A Href="https://github.com/DigVulSC/DigVulSC/tree/main/DigVulSCDS">DigVulSCDS</A> (Edit the <A Href="https://github.com/DigVulSC/DigVulSC/blob/main/Scripts/config.json">Scripts/config.json</A> file to store the function output in a different directory)
 #### **5. Statistical Data Generation**
 * If the dataset is available in the default directory, pass its name as follows:
 ```